1. LAWS OF THE GAME

 - Medical Release/ Waiver of Liability form is required for all players.

-- A player may only play for one team in the tournament unless approved by Tournament Director PRIOR to start of tournament.
+- A player may only play for one team in the tournament unless approved by Tournament Director PRIOR to the start of the tournament.

 - All out-of-state teams must provide official "Permission to Travel" forms.